An isogeometric finite element formulation for frictionless contact of Cosserat rods with unconstrained directors: Numerical examples

 In this example, we consider contact between an elastic circular ring and a rigid flat surface.
 The circular ring has a square cross-section with dimension $h\!=w\!=\!5\,\mathrm{m}$, and the inner and outer radii of the ring are $R_\mathrm{i}\!=\!20\,\mathrm{m}$ and $R_\mathrm{o}\!=\!25\,\mathrm{m}$, respectively, see Fig.\,\ref{ex_ring_rigid_in_undeform_plane}.
 We choose the Neo-Hookean material model with Young's modulus $210\,\mathrm{MPa}$ and Poisson's ratio $\nu=0.3$.
 Impenetrability is enforced by the penalty method using the penalty parameter ${\epsilon _{\rm{N}}}\!=\!{10^2}E/{L_0}$.
 The displacement is prescribed at the inner surface $\mathcal{S}^\mathrm{D}_0$ (see Fig.\,\ref{ex_ring_rigid_in_undeform_plane}), as

 where we choose the prescribed displacement vector $\bar{\boldsymbol{u}}=[-2\,\mathrm{m},0,0]^\mathrm{T}$, which means that the inner surface of the circular ring is rigidly translated in the negative $Y$-direction.
 For the beam formulation, the prescribed displacement boundary condition on the lateral surface $\mathcal{S}^\mathrm{D}_0$ can be enforced using a penalty method, and the detailed formulation can be found in Appendix \ref{app_contact_enforce_pre_trans}.
-The corresponding penalty parameter is chosen as ${\varepsilon _{\rm{D}}} = {10^7}E/{L_0}$.
+The corresponding penalty parameter is chosen as ${\epsilon _{\rm{D}}} = {10^7}E/{L_0}$.
+For computational efficiency, we locally refine the mesh along the longitudinal direction in the domain quarter at the bottom (see Fig.\,\ref{ex1_cring_rflat_prob}).
+In the following, for brevity, we specify only the number of elements in the bottom parts for both beam and brick simulations.
+In the other parts, we use $n^\mathrm{L}_\mathrm{el}=10$ and $n_\mathrm{el}=10$ for brick and beam element solutions, respectively.
+In this example, we use uniform load increments with a total number of load steps $n_\mathrm{load}=5$, and $n_\mathrm{load}=40$ for beam and brick simulations, respectively.
+In both beam and brick simulations, we use $n_\mathrm{el}^\mathrm{sub}=10$ and $m_\mathrm{el}^\mathrm{sub}=20$.